Kurdish nationalism: Kurds in Turkey (Bakur)

-Kurds in Iraq
+Kurds in Iraq (Bashur)

 British Mandate after World War I

 After World War I Iraq came under a British mandate.
-Many Kurds did try to establish an independent Kurdish state but they failed, declaring the Kingdom of Kurdistan.
-To avoid unrest, the British granted the northern Kurdish region considerable autonomy and recognized their nationalist claims.
-They even tried to institutionalize Kurdish ethnic identity in the 1921 Provisional Iraqi Constitution which stated that Iraq was composed of two ethnic groups with equal rights, Arabs and Kurds, and enshrined the equal legal status of the Kurdish language with Arabic.
-The mandate government divided the country into two separate regions, one Arab, one Kurdish in administrative policy and practice.
-Two policies emerged regarding Kurds in Iraq: one for non-tribal urban dwellers and one for rural tribal population meant to discourage urban migration.
+Many Kurds did try to establish an independent Kurdish state but they failed, declaring the unrecognized, failed Kingdom of Kurdistan.
+Later, the British granted the Kurds in Iraq some regional self-administration.
+There was an attempt to guarantee Kurdish ethnic identity in the 1921 Provisional Iraqi Constitution which stated that Iraq was composed of multiple different ethnic groups with equal rights, and enshrined the equal legal status of the Kurdish language with Arabic, however, the recognition of Kurdish appeared to be more symbolic.
+Two informal policies emerged regarding Kurds in Iraq: one for non-tribal urban dwellers and one for rural tribal population meant to discourage urban migration.
 The government institutionalized advantages for rural Kurds – tribes had special legal jurisdiction, tax benefits, and informally guaranteed seats in parliament.
-In addition, they were exempt from two of the strongest facets of the modern state; they had their own schools and were outside the jurisdiction of national courts.
+In addition, the rural Kurds were exempt from two of the strongest facets of the modern state; they had their own schools and were outside the jurisdiction of national courts.
 This privileged position lasted into the 1950s.
-Kurdish rights were further entrenched in 1932 by the Local Languages Law, a condition of the League of Nations (undoubtedly under British influence) being that to join, Iraq had to enact constitutional protection for the Kurds.
+Kurdish rights were further entrenched in 1932 by the Local Languages Law, a condition of the League of Nations (Headed by the United Kingdom) being that to join, Iraq had to enact constitutional protection for the Kurds.
 Political rights were fairly open in the interwar years as continued British internal interference and a series of weak government prevented any one movement from dominating national politics prevented the creation of a formal exclusionary citizenship.
-However, later the central governments nation-building strategy centered around a secular conception of national identity based upon a sentiment of Iraqi unity (al-wadha al-iraqiyya) with the government dominated by Sunni Arabists.
-Within this new framework, as non-Arabs, the Kurds would experience unwelcome changes in status.
+However, later the central governments nation-building strategy centered around a secular conception of national identity based upon a sentiment of Iraqi unity (al-wadha al-iraqiyya) with the government dominated by Sunni Ba'athists Within this new framework, as non-Arabs, the status of the Kurds would decline.

 After World War II

-The 1950s, 1960s, and 1970s demonstrated a pattern.
+The 1960s and 1970s demonstrated a pattern.
 The new Arabist leader would assert his belief in the Kurds as distinct and equal ethnic group in Iraq with political rights.
 For instance, the Constitution of 1960 claims "Kurds and Arabs are partners within this nation.
 The Constitution guarantees their rights within the framework of the Iraqi republic".
 Once successful at consolidating their power they would repress Kurdish political rights, militarize Kurdish regions, ban nationalist political parties, destroy Kurdish villages, and forcibly impose resettlement (especially in petroleum-rich areas).
 As a result, from late 1961 onwards there was near constant strife in Iraqi Kurdistan.
 A major development was made when the Iraqi government and Kurdish leaders signed the 1970 Peace Agreement.
 It promised Kurdish self-rule, recognition of the bi-national character of Iraq, political representation in the central government, extensive official language rights, the freedom of association and organization, and several other concessions aimed at restoring full civic rights to the Kurdish population.
 It was to come into effect within four years.